amuvarma13/orpheus/readme.md

 #### Text input

 First we can pass our text based question as follows to generate our output tokens.
+We use the utility function provided which adds a couple of extra tokens to indicate the structure to the model.

 ```python
 prompt = "What is an example of a healthy breakfast?"